A Guide into Amazon Product Description Writing

 Electric shavers yield about 4500 searches every month on Google.
 Electric shavers with electric razors generate almost 6000 searches within the same time.

 It is easy to be carried away with the search volume.
-As such, don’t be too excited to add phrases that have good volume if your product is not offering the service.
+Don’t be too excited to add phrases that have good volume if your product is not offering the service.

 Add keywords that reflect directly on the service you are offering.
-Don’t waste people’s time.
+Don’t waste peoples time.
 Amazon will not look kindly upon such behavior.
-Remember, Amazon analytics track page visits and conversion rates.
+Remember, Amazon analytics tracks page visits and conversion rates.

 If your work is to drive people to your page and they don’t find what they were looking for, you will lose your high ranking.